metoppv/improver/doc/source/metadata/Introduction.rst

 time
     The time at which the parameter value is valid.
-    As IMPROVER may blend data with different reference times (used at the Met Office to generate a continually updating dataset, with a single value for each time), this is really the only piece of time information that matters for most use cases.

 blend_time
     Has been added to indicate when the data was processed (blended)